 Health Care Documents (or Advance Directives)

-An advance directive is a health care document that specifies the type of medical and personal care you would want should you lose the ability to make and communicate your own decisions.
-Anyone over the age of 18 may execute an advance directive, and this document is legally binding in MA.
+An advance directive is a health care document that specifies the type of medical and personal care you would want should you lose the ability to make and communicate your own medical decisions.
+Think of it as a power of attorney for health care, and it serves as a valuable companion to a power of attorney to avoid a probate court’s involvement in your health care decisions.
+Anyone over the age of 18 may execute an advance directive, and this document is legally binding in Massachusetts, which is why attorney guidance is crucial.
 Your advance directive can specify who will make and communicate decisions for you, and it can set out the circumstances under which you would not like your life to be prolonged if, for example, you were in a coma with no reasonable chance of recovery.

 Have questions about estate planning?
 Contact Michael D. DellaMonaca, an experienced state planning attorney located in Fitchburg, MA.